 Should you be paid the UK minimum wage, living wage or London living wage?
 Learn about the UK’s salary rules and how to ensure you’re being paid enough as an expat worker.

-The national UK minimum wage is based on a minimum UK wage per hour, applicable to all jobs in the UK.
-The government reviews the minimum wage in the UK annually in April, after taking advice from an independent body called the Low Pay Commission.
+The national UK minimum wage is based on a wage per hour, applicable to all jobs in the UK.
+The government reviews the wage in the UK annually in April, after taking advice from an independent body called the Low Pay Commission.

-All UK employers must agree to pay at least the national minimum wage (NMW UK) to workers up to the age of 25.
+All UK employers must agree to pay at least the national minimum wage (NMW) to workers up to the age of 25.
 For workers older than 25 years, the national UK living wage (NLW) instead applies, which is set at around 50 pence higher than the NMW.

-This guide explains everything an expat needs to know about the differences between the UK minimum wage and the living wage in the UK, the rate of UK minimum wage in 2018, plus steps to take if you are being underpaid and not receiving the UK national minimum wage.
+This guide explains everything an expat needs to know about the differences between the UK minimum wage and the living wage in the UK, the rate of the wage in 2018, plus steps to take if you are being underpaid.

 The minimum wage in the UK has steadily increased in recent years, at an annual rate of between 20–30 pence per hour since 2009.
-The UK minimum wage is calculated at an hourly rate but applies to all types of work in the UK even if the employee is not paid per hour (including payments per project).
+The wage is calculated at an hourly rate but applies to all types of work in the UK, even if the employee is not paid per hour (including payments per project).

-According to the European Commission in 2018, the UK minimum hourly wage compared favourably to almost all of its European neighbours by ranking seven out of the 22 countries included in the study.
-However, this still places the UK minimum wage lower than Luxembourg, the Netherlands, Belgium, Germany, France and Ireland.
+According to data from Eurostat in 2019, the minimum hourly wage compared favorably to almost all of its European neighbours by ranking seventh out of the 22 countries included in the study.
+However, this still places the UK lower than Luxembourg, the Netherlands, Belgium, Germany, France, and Ireland.